 From April 2018 onwards Creative Scotland will require all Regularly Funded Organisations, as part of their funding agreements, to develop plans to reduce the carbon emissions related to at least one aspect of their activities.
 These plans can be modest or ambitious but above all should be realistic, achievable and measurable.
-We will also encourage organisations supported through Open Project Funding and Targeted Funding to do the same.
+Organisations supported through Open Project Funding and Targeted Funding are also encouraged to develop Carbon Management plans.

 Organisations will be offered a full programme of support for this new area of work by Creative Carbon Scotland.
 Support for creating and implementing Carbon Management Planning will consist of: